conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 ## CLI

-You can use cli to practice writing commit messages or test from a file.
+You can use cli to practice writing commit messages or parse messages from files.

 ```sh
 $ npm install --global conventional-commits-parser